Carlos Sainz Jr.: GP3 Series

 In Valencia, Sainz began, and finished, the race in 8th place.
-In race 2, he started in 4th place and managed to get up into 3rd place by the end of lap 1.
+In race 2, he started in 4th place and got up to 3rd place by the end of lap 1.
 He remained in that position, scoring a podium for the first time in GP3.
-Before the weekend, Sainz had not tallied any championship points.
-By the time the weekend was over, Sainz had managed to obtain 24 world championship points, 4 for fastest laps in both races.
-He was now in 6th place in the championship and was looking healthy in the title fight.
+Sainz obtained 24 world championship points, 4 for fastest laps in both races.
+He was now in 6th place in the championship overall.

-It was another bad weekend for Sainz at Silverstone, as in both races he got poor results.
-During the first race, Sainz was squeezed off track, falling to 9th place.
-By mid distance, it was all looking good and it looked even better when he managed to overtake Lewis Williamson to get into 8th place.
+During the first race in Silverstone, Sainz was squeezed off track, falling to 9th place.
+By mid distance, Sainz overtook Lewis Williamson to get into 8th place.
 Williamson then moved alongside Sainz to try and overtake but Sainz kept moving over towards him until there was contact.
 Williamson was sent into a spin whilst Sainz continued to circulate round the track.
 Due to the damage to his car, Sainz fell down the order until he crossed the finish line in 13th place.
 In race 2, he finished where he started, in 13th place.

 Formula Renault 3.5

 Sainz raced in Formula Renault 3.5 for the first time in 2013.
-However, because he was more focused on GP3 at the time he missed several races in his first season.
-In Monaco he was 6th was after a difficult start to his GP3 season.
-He had a double retirement in Spa.
-He missed the Moscow and Austria races but returned to Hungary to take 7th place in Race 1 but 22nd in race 2 after a few problems.
+However, he missed several races in his first season most likely due to his commitment towards GP3.
+In Monaco, he finished 6th place, most probably due to a challenging start to his GP3 season.
+He then experienced a double retirement in Spa.
+He also missed the races in Moscow and Austria.
+However, he made a comeback in Hungary, securing a 7th-place finish in Race 1.
+In Race 2, he faced several issues and finished in 22nd place.
 In France, at the Circuit de Paul Ricard, he had another double retirement.
-In the last race weekend of the year in Catulunya, he retired in race 1 but managed to score 6th place.
+In the last race weekend of the year in Catalunya, he retired in race 1 but managed to score 6th place.

 In 2014, he switched teams to DAMS.
 In the season opener at Monza, he finished 18th in the first race but won the second.
 He left Monza with 25 points, beating his previous seasons' score by 3 points.
 Another win at Aragon meant he doubled his score and in race 2, he finished in 4th.
 Another 4th place followed at the one race in Monaco.
 The weekend at Spa followed with another 2 wins.
-Moscow followed and he did not perform well.
+Moscow followed.
 14th and 6th meant that he only took 8 points from a possible 50.
 At the Nürburgring GP Circuit, he won race 1 but in race 2, he retired.
 In Hungary, he was no match for Roberto Merhi who led by half a minute from the rest of the field in the wet.
 Another 6th place followed in race 2.
 In France, he won and scored a total of 50 points to extend his championship lead over Merhi.